firebase/genkit/docs/monitoring.md

 during local development.

 The `traceStore` option is complementary to your telemetry instrumentation.
-It lets you inspect your traces for your flow runs in the Genkit Dev UI.
+It lets you inspect your traces for your flow runs in the Genkit Developer UI.
 It requires a separate configuration which provides a trace storage implementation.
 The `firebase` plugin offers a Firestore-based implementation.
 This configuration is optional, but is recommended because it lets you inspect and